Be ‘QRareful’: RAC warns drivers to watch out for parking payment scams

 • Check to see if it has been stuck onto the parking payment machine.
 Tell-tale signs are the code looking too big or if it partially obscures official information underneath

 • Make sure the payment website’s URL is secure and is the official site for the company you want to pay.
-Look out for a padlock symbol and an address that begins with https://
+Always check the domain name, as a fake website may differ by only one character

 • If you’re concerned you’ve used a false code, check your bank statement and banking app for any suspicious transactions.